 In 1998, LWVEF again partnered with KFF and state and local Leagues on a citizen education project, this time focused on Medicare reform, patients' bill of rights, and other health care issues.
-In the first phase, more than 6,500 citizens participated in focus groups, community dialogues and public meetings.
-Their views were reflected in "How Americans Talk About Medicare Reform: The Public Voice," presented to the National Bipartisan Commission on the Future of Medicare in March 1999.
-The report emphasized that people value Medicare but recognize its flaws.
-Fairness, responsibility, efficiency, and access were identified as important values for any reforms of the Medicare system.

-In spring 2000, LWVEF and KFF developed and distributed two guides, "Join the Debate: Your Guide to Health Issues in the 2000 Election" and "A Leader's Handbook for Holding Community Dialogues."
+In the first phase, more than 6,500 citizens participated in focus groups, community dialogues, and public meetings.
+Their views were reflected in How Americans Talk About Medicare Reform: The Public Voice, presented to the National Bipartisan Commission on the Future of Medicare in March 1999.
+In spring 2000, LWVEF and KFF developed and distributed two guides, Join the Debate: Your Guide to Health Issues in the 2000 Election and A Leader's Handbook for Holding Community Dialogues.
 The project focused on five issues under debate in the election: the uninsured, managed care and patients' rights, Medicare reform, prescription drug coverage, and long-term care.